aaronzweig/basic-tfidf/README.md

 pip install --user numpy scipy pip install -U scikit-learn
 ```
+Now, download the repository, and place the corpus as separate .txt files in the same folder.
+Name the document whose important phrases you care about as "script.txt"

 Then, in a terminal, enter the python environment and call: